roleoroleo/onvif_simple_server/README.md

 | move_* | the binary that moves the PTZ controls, this daemon will run it with a system call |

 ----

+## Compatibility
+I tested this program with the following clients:
+- Onvif Device Manager (Windows)
+- Synology Surveillance Station (DSM 6.x and 7.x)
+- Onvifer (Android)
+If you test it with other clients or NVR, please let me know opening a issue.

 ## Credits
 Thanks to: